AliDehbansiahkarbon/EasyDBMigrator/README.md

 This is to prevent compiler prompts/hints for unused functions, if you want access to all functionalities, you can use "FullOptions" as a conditional definition of your project.

 ---
-# I have provided some samples and templates for your reference.👇
+# We have provided some samples and templates for your reference.👇
 - # Simple

 <details>